 For Commuter Students

-Because living in a residence hall is an important aspect of the college experience helping you form closer bonds with other students, we encourage all students to live on campus.
-However, students in the Chicagoland area do have the option of commuting to campus each day.
+Living in a residence hall is an important aspect of the college experience helping you form closer bonds with other students and allowing greater participation in the after class time workshops and events.
+For these reasons, we encourage all students to live on campus; however, students in the Chicagoland area do have the option of commuting to campus each day.

-As a commuter, you will be required to attend class Monday through Friday from 9:00am to 12:00pm.
-You are also encouraged to participate in the daily activities and weekend excursions.
+As a commuter, you will be required to attend class (according to your schedule) and are encouraged to participate in the daily activities happening throughout the program.
 You won’t want to miss out on the fun!

 - Commuter Student Check-in